AlanLima287/snake/README.md

 ## Defining the snake

 The snake is defined by two important parts, its _head_ and its _tail_.
 The head will be the part of the snake that can collide with either the fruit (making the snake grow) or the body of the snake (triggering game over).
-The tail exists more for rendering porpose, this will be elaborated later.
+The tail exists more for rendering purpose, this will be elaborated later.

 ### The body of the snake